-With all the stress of planning your child's party, it's easy to overlook the party favors -- but that doesn't mean you have to resort to last-minute junk.
-To help decide which items are worth including in a goodie bag, Cherie Lowe, author of the money-saving blog Queen of Free, does what she calls "The Step Test."
+With all the stress of planning your child's party, it's easy to overlook the party favors — but that doesn't mean you have to resort to last-minute junk.
+To help decide which items are worth including in a party treat bag, Cherie Lowe, author of the money-saving blog Queen of Free, does what she calls "The Step Test."
 Before you put that trinket in your cart, imagine stepping on it in the middle of the night.
 If you wince in pain, put it back.
 No parent wants toys that end up smashed in the trash.
 "Even if you spend a bit more, it's wiser to purchase an item that will go the distance," she says.

-Cindy Smith, a party planner with Party Cheap, recommends something as silly -- and timeless -- as a whoopee cushion.
+Cindy Smith, a party planner with Party Cheap, recommends something as silly — and timeless — as a whoopee cushion.
 The kids will get a kick out of playing pranks on each other (and on you)!
 Joke gifts keep the kids laughing and entertained long after the party has ended.

-For a goodie bag that will keep kids and parents happy, pick up a few copies of your child's favorite books or choose ones that match your party theme.
+For a goody bag that will keep kids and parents happy, pick up a few copies of your child's favorite books or choose ones that match your party theme.
 You can snag inexpensive books at your local discount or dollar store.

 Give them the right tools and kids will entertain themselves.
 Smith recommends giving packages of eye patches, plastic tiaras, stick-on mustaches or temporary tattoos and letting your guests pretend to be princesses or pirates.

-"My daughter recently received a teeny bottle of water with a special heart wrapper as a party gift.
-She loved it, and it was water -- simple, healthy and fun," says Lowe.
+"My daughter recently received a teeny bottle of water with a special heart wrapper as a party gift," says Lowe.
+"She loved it, and it was water — simple, healthy and fun."
 Simply wrap colorful paper around the label of a mini bottle of water for a pint-size present.